Plantar Fasciitis Brace

 Read More >

-Plantar Fasciitis is one of the most common forms of foot pain affecting approximately 10% of the population during their lifetime.
-The Plantar Fascia attaches the heel bone to the forefoot and plays an integral role in the structural stability of the foot.
+Plantar Fasciitis is one of the most common forms of foot pain, accounting for 11-15% of all foot complaints that require medical intervention.
+The Plantar Fascia attaches the heel bone to the forefoot and plays an integral role in the structural stability of the foot’s medial arch.
 If the Plantar Fascia becomes overloaded, it can become inflamed and painful, leading to Plantar Fasciitis.
 In cases where individuals continue to overload Plantar Fasciitis, it can become so bad that you can’t walk on it.
 We have written on the best treatment for Plantar Fasciitis which we have linked below, but what are the signs that Plantar Fasciitis is Healing?

 As Plantar Fasciitis improves, it does not always become localised to the heel bone.
 In some cases, the pathology is within the midportion of the Plantar Fascia, which is located around the midfoot.
 We expect to see general foot discomfort improving that results from compensation patterns when Plantar Fasciitis is at its worst.